 The answer depends upon how much detail you want.
 There are single sentence summaries that are easy to understand, if lacking in detail, and massive books that are very comprehensive, if not very easy going, that seek to answer this question.

-You may find the Frequently Asked Questions from the web site of Portsmouth Diocese to be helpful.
+You may find the What we believe page from the web site of Church of England to be helpful.

 What are your views on women priests?